2017-03-29 — Original posting

 After attending a number of concerts at the Zurich Opera House, I know about the potential pitfalls of performing concerts on stage that is built to optimize clarity and understandability of the human voice.
 The Zurich Opera House has very dry acoustics, lacking all reverberation.
 So, I was curious to see how the Schauspielhaus—built purely for the spoken word—would fare in that respect.
 The people from the ZKO obviously were aware of the potential issues.
 So, they took the help from acoustics experts and did some trials.
 These tests obviously were promising.
 In this season, months before the Tonhalle is actually closing, the ZKO already scheduled some concerts at the Schauspielhaus.
 This event with the French violinist Renaud Capuçon (*1976) was the third concert in this venue.

 Let me state this here already: it was worth the risk!
 Sure, the venue is small (it certainly feels relatively small, despite its capacity of 750 seats), much shorter than the Tonhalle—the distances to the stage are short (for best understandability).
 Also, the hall is heavily structured, with balcony and box seats.
 Consequently, there is no noticeable reverberation.
 Interestingly, the high frequencies were not attenuated (“swallowed”) nearly as much as I had feared, and the bass / low frequencies even appeared supported by the acoustics.
-Of course, the stage (rear, sides, ceiling) had been almost completely shielded off with acoustic panels—without that, most of the sound would have been lost in the depth of the stage.
+Of course, the stage (rear, ceiling, sides) had been almost completely shielded off with acoustic panels—without that, most of the sound would have been lost in the depth of the stage.

 Mozart: Divertimento in D major, “Salzburg Symphony” K.136 (K.125a)